stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 bumps escrow account E's sequence number to a sequence number that makes the D_i executable.

-Operations that cannot fail:
+Operations where failure cannot occur or is of no consequence:

 - [Change the Observation Period](#Change-the-Observation-Period)

-Operations that can fail:

 - [Add Trustline](#Add-Trustline)
 - [Remove Trustline](#Remove-Trustline)

+Operations that can fail:
 - [Deposit by Initiator](#Deposit-by-Initiator)
 - [Deposit by Responder](#Deposit-by-Responder)
 - [Withdraw](#Withdraw)